 Lieutenant Mohammed Omar Al Muhairi, director of the drone project, said the aerial device has the latest technology and a high-resolution camera to help in live broadcasts.

-“The drone was modified with long-life battery to stay in the sky as long as possible.
-It is fast and can transfer [live feed] from more different angles as compared with live broadcast from helicopters,” Lt Al Muhairi said.
+“The drone was modified with a long-life battery to stay in the sky as long as possible.
+It is fast and can transfer [live feed] from more different angles as compared with a live broadcast from helicopters,” Lt Al Muhairi said.

 Dubai Police also has an impressive fleet of drones for monitoring big public events, such as sports matches, festivals and concerts.